Updated on March 24, 2015

 To process a layoff:

-When an employee is laid off, agencies must advise the employee of their right to continue group insurance coverage.
+When an employee is laid off, agencies must advise the employee of his/her right to continue group insurance coverage.
 All persons terminating state service must be given a copy of the COBRA notice at the time of their leaving state service.
-Advise the employee that coverage (health, dental/vision, life, HCSA, and Long Term Disability) ends at the end of the month following the month the employee ends state service.
-You are responsible for collecting the employee’s share of GIC premiums through the coverage end date.

 When an employee is laid off:

-- Advise the employee that coverage (health, dental/vision, life, HCSA, and Long Term Disability) ends at the end of the month following the month the employee ends state service.
-You are responsible for collecting the employee’s share of GIC premiums through the coverage end date.
+- Advise the employee that coverage (Health, Dental/Vision, Life, HCSA, and Long Term Disability) ends at the end of the month following the month the employee ends state service.

-- Complete Insurance Enrollment and Change Form (Form-1) on behalf of the employee.
-Check termination box 9.
-For the termination reason, enter “layoff”.
-For the termination date, enter the last day of work.
+- Complete Employment Status Change Form (Form-1A) on behalf of the employee.
+For the termination reason, enter “layoff” and indicate the last day of work (excluding vacation time).

 - Enter the layoff information into the HR/CMS or UMASS payroll system.